 Consider Health Insurance

 If you had an employer that offered a good health care policy, chances are you’ll want to do some research into how to get that same coverage for as little money as possible.
 Once you leave a company, you may be offered COBRA insurance for a length of time, but COBRA isn’t usually the best choice due to the considerably higher cost.
 Explore your different insurance options to find one that works best and is the least expensive for you.
 You can start with the health insurance exchange for your state.
-If you don’t make enough money, you may qualify for subsidy from the Affordable Care Act (ACA).
+If you don’t make enough money, you may qualify for a subsidy from the Affordable Care Act (ACA).
 For some people, a private plan makes the best sense.
 It all depends on your circumstances.

 Look at the Fees

 It’s not uncommon for anyone with a 401(k) to want more options than what’s offered through their job.
 But before rolling over a 401(k) into an IRA account, make sure you know the difference in fees.
-Penalty free withdrawals from an IRA account are allowed at 59 1/2 years of age, but anyone who retires at 55 or later is able to withdraw four years earlier without having to pay an early withdrawal penalty.
+Penalty-free withdrawals from an IRA account are allowed at 59 1/2 years of age, but anyone who retires at 55 or later is able to withdraw four years earlier without having to pay an early withdrawal penalty.
 In other words, if you want to move your 401(k) into an IRA, it may make sense to hold off for just a few years to a time you won’t be penalized.

 Don’t Underestimate the Power of Part Time

 Most people don’t have a degree in finance and have found themselves trying to get by on information from family, friends, or their employer when it comes to retirement.
 The truth is, some people might not have saved enough.
-The good news is, part time employment can usually supplement retirement savings for those who haven’t saved enough.
+The good news is, part-time employment can usually supplement retirement savings for those who haven’t saved enough.
 While this might not be what many people have been dreaming of, the reality is many people get bored once they retire and enjoy working part time.
 This is the perfect time to make money with the skills or hobbies you have enjoyed throughout your life.
 If you were a teacher, you could tutor.
 If you enjoy working with wood, you could make furniture.
 The choices are literally endless.

 Keep Reading: 7 great part-time jobs for retirees